madhavmehndiratta/blog/_posts/2020-06-03-cryptobank-vulnhub-walkthrough.md

 ===============================================================
 ```

-We do not have access to the development direcotry.
+We do not have access to the development directory.
 Looking at the trade directory, we can see a login page which is vulnerable to sql injection, and hence can be bypassed using the payload `admin'or'1=1'#`

 <center><br>
 <img src="/assets/img/uploads/cryptobank/trade-login.png">
 </center>

-On further enumeration in the trade directroy, I found a page which is vulnerable to sql injection.
+On further enumeration in the trade directory, I found a page which is vulnerable to sql injection.

 [http://cryptobank.local/trade/applying_loan.php?loan_id=2]